Personal Finance Resources

 Financial Literacy Month: The month of April is dedicated to a variety of sessions helping you take control of your finances.

-Personal Financial Management: Learn more information and gather tools to assist with budgeting, financial goal setting, credit, and others.
+Personal Financial Management: Learn more information and gather tools to assist with budgeting, financial goal setting, credit, and other financial topics.

 Financial Aid Resources

-There are many online resources to help you determine the types of financial aid you qualify for, how much you should borrow, and how to become eligible.
-Below are a few resources related to the financial aid process.
-You can always call or stop at the Office of Student Financial Aid should you have questions about your financial aid at the University of Northern Iowa.
+There are many resources to help you determine the types of financial aid for which you qualify, how much you should borrow, and how to become eligible.
+You are also welcome to contact the Office of Financial Aid & Scholarships with any questions about financial aid.

-National Student Loan Data System: The National Student Loan Data System is the U.S. Department of Education’s central database for student aid.
-This database allows students to see any federal loans borrowed or federal grants received.
-After accessing the website, select Financial Aid Review and prompt the student to enter their identifying information (if the student needs to reset their FSA ID, visit www.fsaid.ed.gov).
+National Student Loan Data System (NSLDS): The National Student Loan Data System (NSLDS) is the U.S. Department of Education’s central database for student aid.
+This database allows students to see individualized details about their federal loans and grants and their federal loan servicer's contact information.
+After accessing the website, select Financial Aid Review and log in using your FSA ID and password.
+If you need to reset your FSA ID, visit www.fsaid.ed.gov.

-FAFSA (Free Application for Federal Student Aid): Filing the FAFSA is required of all students who wish to receive federal grants, loans, or work study.
+FAFSA (Free Application for Federal Student Aid): Filing the FAFSA is required for all students who wish to receive federal grants, loans, or work study.
 The application guides students through a series of questions about the student’s dependency status, student finances, parent finances, and school selection.
-Once the information is complete and the FAFSA is filed, the student’s financial need is determined, allowing the Office of Student Financial Aid to award their aid.
+Once the information is complete and the FAFSA is filed, the student’s financial need is determined, allowing the Office of Financial Aid & Scholarships to award their aid.